 Hopefully, with this glimpse behind the hemodynamic scenes, you will be able to appreciate more the importance of hemodynamics in today’s medicine.

 This article was not intended as a criticism of the current approach of treatment of hypertension.
 A century ago, nobody was aware of and nobody treated hypertension, since the sphygmomanometer was not discovered yet.
 However, after its discovery, it produced a wealth of information.
 Similarly, the very recent advances in TEB technology and cardiovascular physiology will enable us to make a giant leap in correct assessment and treatment of hypertension and other hemodynamic disorders.

 Keep measuring your blood pressure.
 It is a quick and inexpensive form of a one-dimensional view of your hemodynamics.
-However, if you are hypertensive and are taking antihypertensive medication, or if you exhibit any symptoms of a low flow state discussed above, seek a complete hemodynamic examination, which will also include the blood flow measurements.
-In case your physician will need to consult your data with a specialist, the available telemedicine features of the HOTMAN® System will enable him to do it while you wait.
+However, if you are hypertensive and are taking antihypertensive medication, or if you exhibit any symptoms of a low flow state discussed above, seek a complete hemodynamic examination by the HOTMAN System, which also includes the blood flow measurements.

 When, as a result of correct therapy, you will become not only normotensive but be at the same time also normodynamic and in normoperfusion state, you will have both reduced the risk factors associated with hypertension and also feel better and have a better quality of life.
 The latter ones will be due to adequate perfusion of all your organs and tissues.